Releases, Payoffs, and the Art of Follow-Up

 In the fast-paced world of real estate closings, it’s easy to treat lien payoffs as a “check-the-box” step.
 But a missing or delayed release can derail a refinance, delay a future sale, or trigger a title insurance claim long after closing and disbursement.

-At Key Title, we help attorneys and paralegals track and confirm lien releases to help prevent post-closing surprises and ensure clean title when it matters most.
+At Key Title, we help attorneys and paralegals prevent post-closing surprises and ensure clean title when it matters most.

 What Is a Lien Release?